benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 ### Success!

 Congratulations.
-You now have great looking forms for the marjority of your application!
+You now have great looking forms for the majority of your application!
 Combine that with a image preview for your new and edited posts, you're truly winning.
-Not only will this save you the embarrassment of revealing your junk to your siblings, it also provdes for a great user experience.
+Not only will this save you the embarrassment of revealing your junk to your siblings, it also provides for a great user experience.

 There's something else I'd like to attack in this article, and it also has to do with user experience.
 User experience and preventing our server from imploding...